oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-opsawg-isis-topology.md

 # Use of IETF-Topology for Representing an IP/MPLS network domain

 IP/MPLS Networks can contain multiple domain IGP domains.
 We can define an IGP domain as the collection of nodes and links that participate in the same IGP process.
 The topology information of a domain can be structured according to ietf-network-topology data model {{!RFC8345}}.
-For example, if BGP-LS is used to collect the information, the nodes and links that are announced with the same combination of AS number / are considered to belong to the same domain.
+For example, if BGP-LS is used to collect the information, the nodes and links that are announced with the same combination of AS number / domain ID are considered to belong to the same domain.

 If a node and/or layer termination point  participates in more than one IGP it will be present in multiple IGP domain networks.